abirhoss/search-rankings-app/README.md

 ### 1. Error Handling and Edge cases

-The code was written based on a happy-path assumption that valid function arguments and return values are valid.
+The code was written based on a happy-path assumption that function arguments and return values will be valid.

 It assumes that a user will visit the homepage form and enter valid input